fstarnaud/ozp-documentation-wiki/Iteration-42.md

   * Add different text to the popup modal close button

 ### IWC
+* Tutorials: Location Lister end to end tutorial.
+* Video Tutorials: determine/script what will be covered in first video.
 ### Metrics
 * Setup URL endpoint for metric exports of a certain form